Erich-Hauptli/masters_report/README.md

     insights
         This package uses Weka to create clusters of data based on an arff file.
 Eventually it will also draw conclusions based on         those clusters.

+        Insights_Test --- Run this to read in an arff file (currently defined to education.arff), run clustering against the data                             and then print out the results.

     json_interface
         This package passes in a json object, calls the connections code, and returns all the results in a large json package.